-Joint merged service organisation arrangements for the shared provision of a number of back office services with East Lindsey District Council were implemented with effect from 1 August 2010, delivered through Public Sector Partnership Services Ltd (PSPS, formerly Compass Point Business Service (East Coast) Ltd (CPBS)).
+Joint merged service organisation arrangements for the shared provision of a number of back office services with East Lindsey District Council and Boston Borough Council were implemented with effect from 1 April 2021, delivered through Public Sector Partnership Services Ltd (PSPS, formerly Compass Point Business Service (East Coast) Ltd (CPBS)).
 The Council's share of the Company's assets, liabilities, income and expenditure are shown in note 40.
-There are no significant balances outstanding between the Council and the Company at 31 March 2020.
-One officer was a director of PSPS Ltd during the year.
+The balances outstanding between the Council and the Company at 31 March 2022 were Creditors £256.2k and Debtors £58.6k.
+One officer and two councillors were directors of PSPS Ltd during the year.

-During 2019/20 payments totalling £3.4m were paid to PSPS (£3.4m 2018/19).
+During 2021/22 payments totalling £3.5m were paid to PSPS (£3.5m 2020/21).

-Further information about the accounts of PSPS is available from the Company Secretary, Eversheds House, 70 Great Bridgewater Street, Manchester, M1 5ES.
+Further information about the accounts of PSPS is available from the Company Secretary, New Bailey, 4 Stanley Street, Manchester M3 5JL.